 Even when sitting side by side at the office, it can feel as if Sales and Marketing are oceans apart, unaware of the needs and goals of the other.

-An SLA is the map that navigates and bridges the ocean between Sales and Marketing.
+An SLA is the map that navigates this ocean between Sales and Marketing and brings them into one world.

 A documented SLA makes sure both teams understand the goals of the other and are aligned on the big picture (revenue) and the small details (lead qualification and follow-up).